Let’s face it, you have had a rough day, and you cannot WAIT to get your toddler in bed!

 You have made a decision, you want to get your toddler off to bed a little earlier than they are used to, and you also want them to stay asleep.
-Sometimes this can be done easily, but other times, you may need to build up to the new bedtime over a number of days.
+Sometimes you can do this easily, but other times, you may need to build up to the new bedtime over several days.

-Getting your baby or toddler to sleep, and developing a good bedtime habit has some huge benefits for their development!
-It is vital that you have a good sleep routine.
+Getting your baby or toddler to sleep and developing a good bedtime habit has some huge benefits for their development!
+You must have a good sleep routine.

 Let’s take a look at the 7 tips.